 - Question: May the assessor correct the assessment roll or tax roll if a STAR exemption was approved but was inadvertently left off the roll, or if the exemption was granted to the wrong parcel?

 Answer: Yes.
 The correction of errors provisions of title 3 of Article 5 of the RPTL may be used to correct certain errors on assessment and tax rolls.
 For the answer to these specific questions and others concerning the correction of errors procedures, see Appendix D.

 - Question: What are the penalties for making a "material misstatement" on a STAR application?

 Answer: A penalty tax of $100 or 20% of the improperly received tax savings up to $2500, whichever is greater, is imposed against the property in such cases.
 In addition, such applicant "shall be disqualified from further exemption pursuant to this section [RPTL, 425] for a period of six years, and may be subject to prosecution pursuant to the penal law."

 - Question: An individual claims primary residency in two properties.
 Should the STAR penalties be imposed on both properties even if one of the properties does, in fact, serve as the applicant's primary residence?

-Answer: There is no material misstatement on the application for the individual's primary residence, so the $100 penalty tax doesn't apply thereto.
-However, assuming that there was a material misstatement on the other application, the applicant would be "disqualified from further exemption pursuant to this section [RPTL, 425] for a period of five years," so the property would not be eligible for STAR on either residence for a period of five years.
+Answer: There is no material misstatement on the application for the individual's primary residence, so the penalty tax doesn't apply thereto.
+However, assuming that there was a material misstatement on the other application, the applicant would be "disqualified from further exemption pursuant to this section [RPTL, 425] for a period of six years," so the property would not be eligible for STAR on either residence for a period of six years.
 However, this penalty does not apply if the exemption has been renounced by the individual on one of the two properties (RPTL 496).

 - Question: An applicant for Enhanced STAR misrepresents his or her age or income.
 Can this applicant still receive Basic STAR?